qwerty1423/no-autopilot-mod/README.md

 steps

 1. clone the repo, cd no-autopilot-mod, checkout a release version.
-2. copy dependencies into /Libs folder from game files. (mainly in /Nuclear Option/NuclearOption_Data/Managed). the list is in the `.csproj`.
+2. maybe change path to nuclear option directory in the `.csproj` (will have to fix this later)
 3. `dotnet build -c Release`

 Latest release might be reproducible as long as no silent hotfix or game update has occurred. (no guarantees here, so this is rather useless)